qiaoen17/tp/docs/UserGuide.md

 ### Graphical User Interface (GUI)

 GUI is a kind of display that allows you to perform an action within the application through the graphics in the app.
-For example, clicking on the top right cross icon in SETA allows you to exit SETA.
+For example, clicking on the exit button (top right cross icon) in SETA allows you to exit SETA.

 ![ExitButton](images/ug-screenshots/exit.png)

 ### JSON file

 A [JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) file is a file with an open standard file format and a data interchange format.
 Its purpose is to use human-readable text to store and transmit data objects.
+Such a file is used in SETA to store information for the student, question and tutorial list.

 ### Hard Disk

 A [hard disk](https://en.wikipedia.org/wiki/Hard_disk_drive) (or hard disk drive) is a data storage device that stores and retrieves digital data.
+This is found in your device that is running SETA.